wiredolphin/RaspiGFX/README.md

 <h5> > Load the <b>fbtft</b> kernel module</h5>
 <div>
 	Since version 3.15 the Linux Kernel comes with included <b>FBTFT</b> drivers.
 You need to load it the first time after boot before to use this library.
-This is accomplished issueing the fallowing command:
+This is accomplished issuing the fallowing command:
 </div>
 <pre>sudo modprobe fbtft_device name=adafruit22a rotate=90</pre>
 <div>